 More glaringly, in the pilot of NCIS, Agent Tobias Fornell of the FBI doesn't recognize Gibbs as he enters Air Force One, to the point of being surprised when he learns 'those agents' were NCIS and not the local coroner.
 Later episodes establish that not only are Gibbs and Fornell old friends, Gibbs warned Fornell not to marry one of his ex-wives.
 This was a conscious decision rather than a mistake, the creators loved the chemistry between Gibbs and Fornell so much they decided to give them a past and make Fornell a recurring character.

-On CSI: Crime Scene Investigation, Grissom is less of an introvert and stoic in season 1.
+On CSI, Gil Grissom is less of an introvert and stoic in season 1.
 He's even prone to bouts of anger, such as when Ecklie has a crime scene cleared before Grissom had a chance to re-visit it (prompting Grissom to slap a glass coffee pot out of Ecklie's hands).
 He shields himself more as the show goes on, for good in Season 3 when he starts to battle his hearing problem.

 In the first two episodes of Robin Hood, Marian advises Robin to let several prisoners hang so that he can "play the long game" and work the system from the inside out; on the other hand, Robin isn't prepared to let individuals die in favor of "the bigger picture".
 By season two, their standpoints have been completely switched around.

-In early episodes of 30 Rock, Jenna was somewhat neurotic and flirty, but otherwise mostly normal.
-Now she's an over-the-top Attention Whore.
+In early episodes, Jenna is somewhat neurotic and flirty, but otherwise mostly normal.
+Later seasons have her as an over-the-top Attention Whore.
 When Jenna gets bumped from Late Night in favor of Tracy in an early episode, her response is to cry, saying that "I just feel like everything's always taken away from me."
 This would be pretty out of character for latter-seasons Jenna because (a) she wouldn't feel the need to justify her feelings as she would consider them to be justified by default, and (b) she would be more likely to respond to something like this by acting out rather than crying.

-The early episodes of Seinfeld often have George advising a more na´ve Jerry on the little particularities of life that are relevant to their situation.
+Early episodes often have George advising a more naïve Jerry on the little particularities of life that are relevant to their situation.
 These roles would be reversed through most of the show's run.
 The four main characters (with the possible exception of Kramer) also developed into Comedic Sociopaths as the show found its voice: their early-season incarnations come across as far more sympathetic and self-aware than they do throughout most of the series.